Tár: Production

-It was announced in April 2021 that Blanchett would star in and executive-produce the film, which would be written and directed by Todd Field.
+It was announced in April 2021 that Blanchett would star in and executive-produce the film, which would be written and directed by Todd Field, with production set to begin in September 2021.
 In a statement accompanying the teaser trailer in August 2022, Field said that he wrote the script for Blanchett, and that he would not have made the film if she had declined it.
 In September 2021, Nina Hoss and Noémie Merlant joined the cast, and Hildur Guðnadóttir became the film's composer.

-Filming began in August 2021 in Berlin.
 In an interview with The Guardian in October, Mark Strong revealed that he had finished filming scenes for the film.
-In November, it was reported that Sophie Kauer, Julian Glover, Allan Corduner and Sylvia Flote had joined the cast.
+In November, it was reported that filming was taking place in Berlin, with Sophie Kauer, Julian Glover, Allan Corduner and Sylvia Flote joining the cast.
 (Kauer is a British-German classical cellist who studied at the Royal Academy of Music.)
 All diegetic music was recorded live on-set, including Blanchett's piano playing, Kauer's cello, and the Dresden Philharmonic's performances.

 Release

-Tár premiered at the 79th Venice International Film Festival on September 1, 2022, and had its first North American screening at the Telluride Film Festival on September 3, 2022.
+Tár had its world premiere at the 79th Venice International Film Festival on September 1, 2022, and had its first North American screening at the 49th Telluride Film Festival on September 3, 2022.
 It had a limited theatrical release on October 7, 2022, then expanded to wide release on October 28.

+Home media

-The film was released for VOD on November 15, 2022, followed by a Blu-ray, DVD, and 4K UHD release on December 20, 2022.
+The film was released for VOD on November 15, 2022, followed by a Blu-ray, DVD, and 4K UHD release on December 20.
+By March 9, 2023, according to Samba TV, the film had been streamed on Peacock in 458,000 households in the US since the Oscar nomination announcement on January 24.
+JustWatch also reported it to be, by February 21, the third most-streamed Best Picture nominee in Canada.
+In the UK, BBC 2 broadcast Tár nationwide on the 14 September 2025, with a reduced running time of 150 minutes.

 Music

-A concept album was released on October 21, 2022, featuring Guðnadóttir's score with the London Contemporary Orchestra conducted by Robert Ames, as well as a rehearsal of Gustav Mahler's Fifth Symphony with Blanchett conducting the Dresden Philharmonic.
-Cellist Sophie Kauer is also heard on the album playing Elgar's Cello Concerto, backed by the London Symphony Orchestra conducted by Natalie Murray Beale.
-For the week ending November 5, 2022, the Tár concept album topped Billboard magazine's Traditional Classical Albums at number one, ahead of albums by the actual Berlin Philharmonic.
+A concept album was released on October 21, 2022, featuring Guðnadóttir's score with the London Contemporary Orchestra conducted by Robert Ames, and a rehearsal of Gustav Mahler's Fifth Symphony with Blanchett conducting the Dresden Philharmonic.
+Cellist Sophie Kauer plays Elgar's Cello Concerto on the album, backed by the London Symphony Orchestra conducted by Natalie Murray Beale.
+For the week ending November 5, 2022, the Tár concept album topped Billboard magazine's Traditional Classical Albums at number one.

 John Mauceri served as consultant on Field's script, helping inform the tenor and accuracy of Lydia Tár's comments on classical music and musicians.